prrvchr/HyperSQLOOo/README.md

 - Using the old version of HsqlDB 1.8.0 (can be easily updated).

-- Added a dialog box allowing to update the driver (hsqldb.jar) in: Tools -> Options -> Base drivers -> HsqlDB driver
+- Added a dialog box allowing to update the driver (hsqldb.jar) in: Tools -> Options -> Base drivers -> Embedded HsqlDB driver

 - Many other fix...